YaffaWolkowich/CICD/services/storage/func-user-disable-wow/README.md

-# User Disable Automation function
+# Get storage list by subscription function

 This folder contains code that will be deployed to function-app in Azure.
-The function contains an automatic process for disabling access of external users after a specified period of time from their creation.
+The function receives the name of the subscription and returns all the storage in it.

 ## Dependencies